HL7/US-Core/input/pagecontent/clinical-notes-guidance.md

 Clinical notes are a key component to communicate the current status of a patient.
 In the context of this implementation guide, the term "clinical notes" refers to the wide variety of documents generated on behalf of a patient in many care activities.
 They include notes to support transitions of care, care planning, quality reporting, billing and even handwritten notes by a providers.
 This implementation guide does not define new note types or set content requirements per note type.
 Instead, this implementation guide focuses on exposing clinical notes stored in existing systems.

-Specifically, this implementation guide defines the exchange of the following eight "Common Clinical Notes" which systems **SHALL** support.
+This implementation guide defines how systems exchange eight "Common Clinical Notes" and three DiagnosticReport categories.

+Systems **SHALL** support, at *minimum*, these eight "Common Clinical Notes":

 1. [Consultation Note (11488-4)]
 1. [Discharge Summary (18842-5)]